JoeyStanley/real/_posts/2019-11-04-animating_mergers.md

 <img src="/images/plots/merger_animations/expansion.gif" width="100%"/>

-This is a very abrupt change, happening quite suddenly, and Herold uses the word *explode* several times to decribe what happens, so I wanted to convey that in my animation.
+This is a very abrupt change, happening quite suddenly, and Herold uses the word *explode* several times to describe what happens, so I wanted to convey that in my animation.
 Dan Johnson (2010) finds that even within the same family, younger children may have the merger and older kids do not.

 ## Conclusion